fujiwara/ridge/README.md

 This code works on AWS Lambda and also as a standalone HTTP server.

-If you run this code on AWS Lambda, you can access the function via API Gateway,  ALB,  or Functinon URLs. ridge converts the request payload to Go's net/http.Request, and the response that your app returns converts to the payload of Lambda.
+If you run this code on AWS Lambda, you can access the function via API Gateway,  ALB,  or Function URLs. ridge converts the request payload to Go's net/http.Request, and the response that your app returns converts to the payload of Lambda.

 You can access the function via Go's net/http server if you run this code as a standalone HTTP server.

 So you can develop and test your Lambda function locally without deploying to AWS.

-Also, you can switch the runtime environment between AWS Lambda and a standalone HTTP server on Amazon ECS, Amazon EC2, or AWS AppRunner **without any code and built binarie changes**.
+Also, you can switch the runtime environment between AWS Lambda and a standalone HTTP server on Amazon ECS, Amazon EC2, or AWS AppRunner **without any code and built binary changes**.

 ### ridge.Run(address, prefix, handler)